zoomies: A tool to infer stellar age from vertical action in Gaia data

 We generate dynamical age predictions for open cluster members with independently measured cluster ages.
 We use the cluster membership lists and ages presented by \citet{dias_updated_2021} to identify individual members of each cluster.
 We select eight open clusters to present in this paper, and we include an analysis of a random sample of the clusters in \citet{dias_updated_2021} in Appendix \ref{appendix:cluster}.

-We select the eight clusters in Figure 4 with the following method: first, we bin the cluster ages determined by \citet{dias_updated_2021} from 0 to 14 Gyr with an arbitrary width of 1 Gyr.
+We select the eight clusters in Figure \ref{fig:cluster_plot} with the following method: first, we bin the cluster ages determined by \citet{dias_updated_2021} from 0 to 14 Gyr with an arbitrary width of 1 Gyr.
 We do this to select an evenly distributed sample of young and old open clusters.
 Next, we take the cluster in each bin that has the most members, ensuring that each cluster has more than 100 members at this stage.
 For each cluster, we omit the members that have a membership probability less than 0.5.
-We then download the \textit{Gaia} astrometric data for the remaining cluster members, vetting on the availability of \textit{Gaia} data (parallax $> 0$ and radial velocity measured).
+We consider only the remaining cluster members that have \textit{Gaia} parallaxes $> 0$ and radial velocities measured.
 We present the selected clusters, the number of remaining members and their ages in Table \ref{tab:clusters}.
 We perform the same analysis on a random sample of clusters and include this analysis in Appendix \ref{appendix:cluster}.